phss-henrique/phss-henrique/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=600&size=28&pause=1000&color=BD93F9&center=true&vCenter=true&width=600&lines=Hi,+welcome+to+my+profile!;I'm+Pedro+Henrique;Software+Engineer;Digital+Solutions+Apprentice" alt="Typing SVG" />
 </h1>

 I’m deeply passionate about technology, which I see as a true virtue.
 With an eagerness to keep learning, I’ve found in programming the perfect way to channel and expand this passion.
-Currently, I work as a Digital Solutions Apprentice and software developer, focused on building efficient, scalable, and impactful applications from the ground up.
+Currently, I work as a Digital Solutions Apprentice and software engineer, focused on building efficient, scalable, and impactful applications from the ground up.

 ### 💻 What I do
 - **Backend Development:** Architecting robust APIs and microservices utilizing **Java, Spring Boot, and Go** for high performance and concurrency.